A dermatologist examining a mark on a patient's shoulder to determine if it is skin cancer

 Fortunately, most forms of skin cancer are easily treatable.
 The sooner a doctor diagnoses skin cancer, the better the chances are of successful treatment.

-Contact our office today if you’ve found any unusual growths on your skin or you’re looking for a professional examination.
+Contact our office today if you’ve found any unusual growths on your skin or if you’re looking for a professional examination.
 Dr. Joshua Newman and Shannon Bednarz, PA-C of Amara Aesthetic Surgery & Dermatology are happy to answer your questions.
 Call us today to book an appointment with our dermatologist.